 Blount has enjoyed huge variety in his career, sharing his time between the cockpit, bridge, operations room and office.
 He has commanded 3 warships; HMS ANGLESEY, HMS SOMERSET and HMS OCEAN.
 He has also commanded the Iraqi maritime Task Group based on the Al Basrah oil terminal, and held Chief of Staff appointments in CTF 151 and Operation ATALANTA, both conducting counter piracy.
 In addition, he spent over 2 years working for Flag Officer Sea Training as Commander Sea Training and Commander Mobile Sea Training.

-Blount has completed a number of staff assignments including three periods in the Ministry of Defence, the most recent of which was a two year appointment as Military Assistant to the Vice Chief of the Defence Staff.
-A graduate of the Advanced Command and Staff Course, he holds a Master of Arts degree in Defence Studies and was appointed Officer of the Most Excellent Order of the British Empire in 2011.
+His staff appointments have included 3 periods in the Ministry of Defence, the most recent of which was as Military Assistant to the Vice Chief of the Defence Staff.
+He has also served as a member of the Directing Staff on the UK Joint Advanced Command and Staff course.
+Blount holds a Master of Arts degree in Defence Studies and was appointed Officer of the Most Excellent Order of the British Empire in 2012.

-He is proud to have been appointed United Kingdom Maritime Component Commander and Deputy Commander Combined Maritime Forces from September 2013.
+In September 2013 he returned to command, as the United Kingdom Maritime Component Commander and Deputy Commander Combined Maritime Forces based in Bahrain.